BaFin Fit-and-Proper 2026: What Financial Institutions Need to Do Now

 How Indicium maps BaFin compliance

-Indicium is built for regulated industries:
+Indicium is designed for regulated industries:

 Ongoing sanctions list and PEP monitoring